MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSUserExemptionPolicy.md

 ## SYNOPSIS

-Create a policy to configure instructions for users to request exemption from BitLocker protection.​
+Create a policy to configure instructions for users to request exemption from BitLocker protection.

 ## SYNTAX